rrwick/Porechop/README.md

   -t THREADS, --threads THREADS    Number of threads to use for adapter alignment (default: 8) --version                        show program's version number and exit

+Barcode binning settings:
+  Control the binning of reads based on barcodes (i.e. barcode demultiplexing)

+  -b BARCODE_DIR, --barcode_dir BARCODE_DIR
+                                   Reads will be binned based on their barcode and saved to separate files in this directory (incompatible with --output) --barcode_threshold BARCODE_THRESHOLD
+                                   A read must have at least this percent identity to a barcode to be binned (default: 75.0) --barcode_diff BARCODE_DIFF      If the difference between a read's best barcode identity and its second-best barcode identity is less than this value, it will not be put in a barcode bin (to exclude cases which are too close to call) (default: 5.0) --require_two_barcodes           Reads will only be put in barcode bins if they have a strong hit for the barcode on both their start and end (default: a read can be binned with only a single barcode alignment, assuming no contradictory barcode alignments exist at the other end)

 Adapter search settings:
   Control how the program determines which adapter sets are present